Polymer/pwa-starter-kit/configuring-and-personalizing.md

 The wide screen styles are controlled in CSS by a [media-query](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-app.js#L150).
 In that block you can add any selectors that would only apply when the window viewport's width is at least `460px`; you can change this pixel value if you want to change the size at which these styles get applied (or, can add a separate style if you want to have several breakpoints).

 #### Changing narrow screen styles
-The rest of the styles in [`my-app`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-app.js#L35) are outside of the media-query, and thus are either general styles (if they're not overwritten by the media-query styles), or narrow-screen specific, like [this one](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-app.js#L81) (in this example, the  `<nav class="toolbar-list">` is hidden in the narrow screen view, and visible in the wide screen view)
+The rest of the styles in [`my-app`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-app.js#L35) are outside of the media-query, and thus are either general styles (if they're not overwritten by the media-query styles), or narrow-screen specific, like [this one](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-app.js#L81) (in this example, the  `<nav class="toolbar-list">` is hidden in the narrow screen view, and visible in the wide screen view).

 #### Responsive styles in JavaScript
 If you want to run specific JavaScript code when the size changes from a wide to narrow screen (for example, to make the drawer persistent, etc), you can use the [`installMediaQueryWatcher`](https://github.com/Polymer/pwa-helpers/blob/master/media-query.js) helper from `pwa-helpers`.
 When you [set it up](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-app.js#L233), you can specify the callback that is ran whenever the media query matches.